 1. THE METHODS TO BE USED TO EXPAND AND IMPROVE SERVICES TO INDIVIDUALS WITH DISABILITIES

-These Goals, Objectives and Strategies to attain PY 2020-2023 goals developed based on the recommendations from the 2018 Statewide Needs Assessment as well as input from the State Rehabilitation Council.
+These Goals, Objectives and Strategies to attain PY 2020-2023 goals developed based on the recommendations from the most recent Statewide Needs Assessment as well as input from the State Rehabilitation Council.

 Goal 1